 Since September 2013, all primary schools across England have received a share of the Government £150m per annum Primary Physical Education and Sport Premium.
 In September 2017 the total grant available was doubled to £300m.
 The funding is ring-fenced and must be spent on additional and sustainable improvements to the quality of PE and sport primary schools offer.

 St Edburg’s have received £ 17,690 for the current academic year.

 £2,000 of our grant has been spent on our annual affiliation to North Oxfordshire School Sport Partnership (NOSSP).
 This affiliation gives St Edburg’s access to regular expert advice and support from a secondary PE specialist, quality assured professional development training for teachers and teaching assistants, termly networking opportunities for our PE lead, occasional input and support from qualified sports coaches, access to regular sports competitions and festivals including national School Games competitions, support with the development and delivery of primary Change4Life sports clubs, links to quality assured community clubs and leisure providers, data collection to help measure and monitor progress and impact and regular national and local updates relating to PE, children’s health and well-being and school sport.

 The Sport Premium funding has so far had a positive impact upon our children in a variety of ways.
 Children’s participation in curriculum P.E. has increased (this is evidenced by teacher feedback and records) and they are eager to learn new skills and games.
 This in turn has increased participation in schools sports clubs and school games.
-For the past four academic years staff have been working with our P.E. mentor on areas which they specifically would like to build up their confidence in and/or develop expertise in.
+For the past five academic years staff have been working with our P.E. mentor on areas which they specifically would like to build up their confidence in and/or develop expertise in.
 This has resulted in enhanced quality of teaching and learning and the development of a more varied curriculum which engages all pupils.
 Our P.E. co-ordinator also works with staff in developing their expertise and confidence in teaching a variety of skills for PE.